Rue de la Harpe: Name origin

-Named after a prominent member of the von Harpe family, dating back to the 13th century.
+The street is named after a prominent member of the von Harpe family, dating back to the 13th century.

 History

-The rue de la Harpe below its twist to the west at the rue Saint-Séverin, dates from Roman times.
-Leaving Lutèce's (Roman Paris') main north-south thoroughfare just below the Petit-Pont it turned south to become a roadway parallel to the first known as the "via inferior" ("lower road").
-Before it was cut short below the Boulevard Saint-Germain by the construction of the Boulevard Saint-Michel from 1859, it continued under more or less the same name until Paris' former 12th-century Porte Saint-Michel" gate at the corner of today's rue Soufflot and Boulevard Saint-Michel.
-The rue de la Harpe's 'newer' westward twist above the rue Saint-Séverin owes its existence to first a "bac" footbridge crossing the river from its end, then the construction of the first version of the pont Saint-Michel from 1378.
+The Rue de la Harpe below its twist to the west at the Rue Saint-Séverin, dates from Roman times.
+Leaving Lutetia's (Roman Paris') main north–south thoroughfare just below the Petit-Pont, it turned south to become a roadway parallel to the first known as the via inferior ("lower road").
+Before it was cut short below the Boulevard Saint-Germain by the construction of the Boulevard Saint-Michel from 1859, it continued under more or less the same name until Paris' former 12th-century Porte Saint-Michel gate at the corner of today's Rue Soufflot and Boulevard Saint-Michel.
+The Rue de la Harpe's 'newer' westward twist above the Rue Saint-Séverin owes its existence to first a "bac" footbridge crossing the river from its end, then the construction of the first version of the Pont Saint-Michel from 1378.